mitoc/website/_pages/activities/skiing.md

 ### IKON pass student discount

 MITOC is part of the College Ski Club program from Ikon.
-MITOC members who are also **students** (grad or undergrad at any college/university) can get discounted passes ($429 for the base pass, $609 for the Ikon Pass), which is less than the College passes and significantly less than the public passes.
+MITOC members who are also **students** (grad or undergrad at any college/university) can get discounted passes ($449 for the base pass, $619 for the Ikon Pass), which is less than the College passes and significantly less than the public passes.
+Staff, faculty, etc are not eligible.

 The major distinction between the Ikon and Base passes are that the Base passes have some blackout dates, and provide 5 days vs 7 days at the non-core resorts.
 You usually break even on the pass in 4-6 days of skiing at Northeast Ikon resorts (or a long weekend out West).